jakob1379/AMAS/docs/index.md

 *   **<u>Project</u>** (30%)
     *   You may start working on **this right now!!**
 *   **<u>Final exam</u>** (40%)
-    *   28 hour take home exam starting on the morning of April 4 and ending on afternoon of April 5
+    *   28 hour take home exam starting on the morning of March 27 and ending on afternoon of March 28
     *   The exam will be similar to problem sets 2 and 3
         *   A handful of more intensive questions as opposed to numerous short questions
         *   The exam will contain problems from any portion of the course material, excluding guest lectures unless otherwise noted.